 Exaggerated tales of big fish caught and not caught were told, gaining in exaggeration at each re-telling.
 The not so successful fishers consoled themselves in liquor and their own tales of ’if only’.

-nothing much changes.
+Half a million years on and nothing much changes.

 It can start in small ways.
 Two or three fishermen on a boat on the way out.